Category: French Literature

 English readers have several options, and the differences between them matter more than they usually do with French novels — Stendhal’s style is economical and sardonic in a way that collapses under loose handling.
 Roger Gard’s Penguin Classics translation (1991) is the most widely assigned in universities: it hews close to Stendhal’s syntax and preserves the dry narrative register, though it stiffens in places where the original is offhand, making the ironic distance feel like scholarly distance.
 Catherine Slater’s Oxford World’s Classics edition comes with excellent period notes and a substantial introduction — genuinely useful for academic readers — but the translation itself runs formal throughout, occasionally leveling the tonal variation that gives the novel its whipsaw quality.
 Burton Raffel’s Modern Library version (2004) moves in the opposite direction, loosening Stendhal’s sentences into a more colloquial American idiom; it gains in pace what it loses in the precise calibration of social register, and social register is, in this novel, the entire subject.

 The test case is a sentence from the garden scene itself — Julien’s internal monologue in the seconds before he reaches for Madame de Rênal’s hand.
 In older translations it reads as a man reasoning with himself, working through doubt.
-In the Classics Retold edition the sentence is stripped to its mechanism: pure behavioral logic, feeling bracketed entirely by will.
+In the edition linked below the sentence is stripped to its mechanism: pure behavioral logic, feeling bracketed entirely by will.
 That’s how Stendhal wrote it.
 The distinction sounds fine-grained until you’ve absorbed three hundred pages of it, at which point the cumulative effect is everything — because the whole novel turns on whether you experience Julien as calculating or as suffering, and Stendhal’s answer is that there is no difference.

 Why This Translation Belongs on Your Shelf

-The Classics Retold edition was built for exactly the reader who tried The Red and the Black in an older translation and assumed the difficulty was theirs.
+the edition linked below was built for exactly the reader who tried The Red and the Black in an older translation and assumed the difficulty was theirs.
 It wasn’t.
 Stendhal’s sentences are short and fast; a translation that renders them long and formal lies about the experience of reading him.
 This edition maintains the ironic gap — that productive distance between Julien’s self-justifying inner voice and the narrator’s cooler intelligence — without hardening it into academic prose.
 The result is a text that does what Stendhal intended: it makes you complicit in Julien’s calculations even as you see through them.
 You finish it slightly implicated.
 That’s the correct response.

 Is The Red and the Black difficult to read?